bfs18/nsynth_wavenet/Readme.md

 * [OK] parallel wavenet
 * [OK] gen for parallel wavenet

-Notice: predicting log_scale from iaf is not a good choice.
-Because scale = exp(log_scale)  may be too large when running the randomly initialized networks.
-This would incur numerical problems in the following  steps.

 It seems that using mu law make the training easier.
 So experiment it first.
 * tune wavenet